Shonueld/Lego_DB/performance_writeup.md

                     ->  Hash  (cost=837.00..837.00 rows=50000 width=15)
                           ->  Seq Scan on users u  (cost=0.00..837.00 rows=50000 width=15)

 The biggest problem we can see from this explain is the Seq Scan on lists.
-This means its scanning every single row in the list where status = 'built'.
+This means its scanning every single row in the list to find where status = 'built'.

 Index added: